preelshh/preelshh/README.md

 I've dedicated the past three years to mastering Python, focusing on libraries like Pandas, Numpy, Seaborn, and Scikit-Learn.
 Additionally, I'm proficient in SQL and R, rounding out my toolkit for data cleaning, data analysis, and machine learning.
 Alongside this, I have experience in C++, exploring fundamental computer science principles.

+My main passion for this field is centered in my love for math - particularly multivariable calculus and linear algbera.
+I am especially drawn to machine learning, and how it utilizes the beauty of mathematics alongside intricate algorithims to maniuplate data into an insightful tool for its users.

 My coding journey extends beyond mere technical skills; it's a passion that fuels my commitment to transforming raw data into meaningful narratives.

 * 🌍  I'm based in United States, Los Angeles